Raulentiul/Proiect-VF/src/TOOLS.md

 ---

-## peitl/qfun-sms: SMS
+## Artifact for Paper Search-Space Pruning with Int-Splits for Faster QBF Solving

 - **Website:** N/A
-- **DOI:** 10.5281/zenodo.14528836
+- **DOI:** 10.5281/zenodo.7753526
 - **Status:** Unknown
-- **Last updated:** 2024-12-19T15:21:22.491660+00:00
+- **Last updated:** 2023-03-21T14:26:40.808393+00:00

 ### Description
-Support for SAT Modulo Symmetries for isomorph-free graph generation subject to QBF constraints.
-See also the AAAI 2025 paper titled "Breaking Symmetries in Quantified Graph Search: A Comparative Study."
+This is the artifact for the paper "Search-Space Pruning with Int-Splits for Faster QBF Solving" submitted to the SAT2023 conference.

 ### Used for
 (none)